 When you’re starting a guest post strategy, you should try to write guest posts for blogs that have higher rankings than you.
 What ranking system should you use?
 Domain Authority (DA) by MOZ.
 This is the current, #1 most important ranking factor for SEO.

 If anyone says the word Google Page Rank to you, ignore them.
 The page rank algorithm hasn’t been updated since December of 2014 and it’s completely useless.
-The only metric you need to check when choosing who to guest post for is DA.
+When you’re first starting out, the only metric you need to check when choosing who to guest post for is DA.

 As a general rule of thumb, any site with a DA equal to or higher than 30 is doing pretty well.
 If you want to have a successful and beneficial guest post plan, you should try to get your posts (and links) on sites that have a 30 DA or higher.

-If you’re having a hard time finding blogs with higher DA’s, then check out Nomadic Samuel’s (old) list of top 150 bloggers or the frequently updated list by Expeditioner.
+If you’re having a hard time finding blogs with higher DA’s, then check out Nomadic Samuel’s (old) list of top 150 bloggers or the frequently updated top 50 by The Expeditioner.
 Use these lists to compile your own list of blogs with a high DA that you want to guest post for.

 Of course, some great bloggers may have a low DA and rankings aren’t necessarily the be all and end all of guest blogging.
 Many bloggers have huge social media followings, and by having your post shared on their platforms, you will probably see a lot of traffic.